UCLA SIMS

-The make and model of SEM we have in our lab.
+The SEM in our laboratory.

 Scanning Electron Microscope